MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 ### Enums
 An *enum type* is a distinct value type with a set of named constants.
-The following example declares and uses an enum type named **Color** with three constant values: **Red**, **Green**, and **Blue**.
+The following example defines and uses an enum type named **Color** with three constant values: **Red**, **Green**, and **Blue**.

 ```idl